Sherlock Holmes (1965 TV series): Missing episodes

-Many portions of this series are no longer held by the BBC.
-Between 1967 and 1978 the BBC routinely deleted archive programmes, for various practical reasons (lack of space, scarcity of materials, a lack of rebroadcast rights).
+The series was unfortunately subject to the tape-wiping and "junking" practice that often occurred in early British television during the 1950s and 1960s.
+The film tapes and video tapes of the period were expensive and most British television broadcasters at the time didn't plan to air many domestic reruns, hence the tendency to wipe tapes, in order to reuse them for filming.
+Another related issue was poor archiving of episodes.
+Tens of television series lost at least one or several episodes, or above half of their episodes in this manner.
+In some cases, entire series and serials are presumed completely lost.
+The lack of home video technology at the time also exacerbated the problem: There was less of an incentive to publish the series after broadcast for public consumption, and outside of specialised film studios, there was virtually no way to record programmes while they were being broadcast.
+This is why much of the unofficially recorded material that survives from lost or missing episodes exists only in the form of audio recordings.

 Sherlock Holmes is not unique in its losses, as many broadcasters regularly cleared their archives in this manner.
 Until the BBC changed its archiving policy in 1978, thousands of hours of programming, in all genres, were deleted.
 Other affected BBC series include the most famous present-day running series Doctor Who.
-Other non-running series that are lost include Dad's Army, Z-Cars, The Wednesday Play, Till Death Us Do Part and Not Only...
+Other non-running series that have lost episodes include Dad's Army, Z-Cars, The Wednesday Play, Till Death Us Do Part and Not Only...
 But Also.
 ITV regional franchisees, such as Rediffusion Television and Associated Television, also deleted many programmes, including early videotaped episodes of The Avengers.
 Since the latter half of the 1970s, British television networks, television fans and enthusiasts, and official institutions such as the British Film Institute have developed an effort to recover and restore missing episodes of many 1950s and 1960s television programmes.